LudovicGouverneur/Lodash_Practise/README.md

   * understand dependancies;
   * To break down the function -> Trace block

+For more details, read : [l - Trace-Blocked](1_Trace-blocked.md)

+## 2.2 - padstart - chunked - blocked

+In this part, we break-down the "function object" in several chunks of code, each on performing a distinct action.

+Identify :
+- the action
+- the arguments that are passed in
+- the outpu
+Write each chunk in a new object called "closure".

+The four actions identified are :
+ - _cast_args_ : casting string and number
+ - _find_length_ : calculate string length
+ - _pad_check_ : evaluate if the string need padding
+ - _pad_ : performing the padding

 ## Recap

 Summarize what you've learned and struggled with studying this functionn.